-Australian born, recording artist, songwriter and producer, Cat Thompson is an all-round performer who loves to sing, dance and share her passion for music and storytelling.
+Cat Thompson is a multifaceted Pop/RnB artist, songwriter, and producer.
+Born in Brisbane, Australia to a Northern Irish father and Filipino mother, Cat Thompson is an all-round performer who loves to sing, dance and share her passion for music and storytelling.
 As a child, Cat Thompson enjoyed singing and playing piano as well as writing poetry.
 By combining these passions, she discovered her love for songwriting.

 Over the years Cat Thompson developed her skills in songwriting, production and performance.
 She has toured in the Solomon Islands, performed throughout Australia, and has opened concerts for major international acts including American rapper Eve, RnB singer Lloyd and American dance act The Jabbawockeez as well as Philippine superstars Dingdong Avanzado and Jessa Zaragoza.
 She was the international judge for the Solomon Islands Grand Finals for World Supremacy Battlegrounds.

-She co-wrote, co-produced and featured on Hip Hop track, Float, released by Canadian-Australian rapper Neeq.
+Cat Thompson co-wrote, co-produced and featured on Hip Hop track, Float, released by Canadian rapper Neeq.
 Float showcases Cat Thompson's layers of dreamy, vocal harmonies.

 Her latest track is a collaborative venture with highly talented Latin artists Mauro Ferdinand, Lakesick and Moraii.
 Their song, If I Go, released by Peru based record label, Submance Records, is steeped in heartbreak.
 The beautifully crafted sounds and lyrics showcase their collaborative musical skills as well as Cat Thompson's powerhouse vocals.